The visceral experience is as important as any numbers the car can achieve.

 The M850i Cabriolet’s elongated body profile illustrates the essence of a grand tourer perfectly.
 The raked windscreen sets the tone to the fluid and aerodynamic styling, and BMW’s engineers have pushed the cabin far back to maintain proper roadster proportions.
 M850i Cabriolets come standard with a set of 20″ Y-spoke wheels fitting for the car’s overall design language, and the spokes are spaced enough to allow the oversized M Sport brake calipers to peek out from behind.
 Similar to the adaptive LED headlights, the taillights feature a slim profile and the rear bumper is sculpted to accentuate the athletic stance.

 BMW decided to use a soft-top convertible design when designing the M850i Cabriolet.
 The goal was to reduce weight, as well as to lower the centre of gravity and thus improve performance and handling.
 In closed form, the multiple-layer fabric used to create the convertible top is excellent at isolating outside noise.
 There is very little wind or road noise transmitted to the cabin, and even when driving through a stretch of heavy rain, the acoustics inside were well managed.
-When the weather cleared up, I was able to open the top with a touch of the button located below the shifter in as little as 15 seconds, and the fact that this operation can be done at speeds up to 50 km/h is very convenient for unpredictable Canadian weather.
+When the weather cleared up, I was able to open the top with a touch of the button located below the shifter in as little as 15 seconds, and the fact that this operation can be done at speeds up to 50 km/h is very convenient for the unpredictable Canadian weather.

 On the open road, the M850i’s 4.4-litre twin-turbocharged V8 engine transforms this grand tourer into a highway missile.
 With a rated 523 horsepower that arrives from 5,500 and 6,000 RPM, and max 553 lb-ft. of torque from 1,800 to 4,600 RPM, the M850i surges on in a manner that is as one would expect from any top-of-line German sports car.
 The xDrive all-wheel drive system puts the massive power down to the ground with minimal traction loss, and the eight-speed Steptronic Sport transmission features a Launch Control function that allows the Cabriolet to accelerate from 0 to 100 km/h in just 3.9 seconds.
 BMW suggests fuel economy at 13.5L/100km city, 9.2L/100km highway, and 11.6L/100km combined; not a bad tradeoff for the performance packed into that engine bay.

 To many buyers of a grand tourer, the visceral experience is as important as any numbers the car can achieve, and BMW was certainly aware of that when designing the M850i.
 Not only is the car visually stunning, it has also executed in the aural aspects flawlessly.
 The V8 engine responds to the slightest throttle command with a deep growl.
 When pushed, it elicits a glorious scream that keeps you wanting more.
 The loudness of its exhaust system can be controlled by the Driving Experience Control switch.
-In “Comfort” mode, it is calm and civil, but once set to “Sport”, the flaps open and the M850i Cabriolet turns into a rolling firecracker that rewards occupants and onlookers with monstrous exhaust notes that announce its arrival way before it appears on the horizon.
+In “Comfort” mode, it is calm and civil, but once set to “Sport”, the flaps open and the M850i Cabriolet turns into a rolling firecracker that rewards occupants and onlookers with monstrous exhaust notes, announcing its arrival way before it appears on the horizon.

 Given its sizable footprint, the M850i Cabriolet is more at home on a highway than on winding back roads.
 However, BMW engineers have put in considerable effort to ensure that it has the dance moves to match the brand’s “Ultimate Driving Machine” image.
 The M850i features a double-wishbone front axle and a five-link rear axle to maximize lateral acceleration forces without sacrificing ride comfort, and the setup also minimizes disruption to its steering caused by irregularities in the road surface.
 It also comes standard with BMW’s Adaptive M suspension with electronically controlled dampers, which adjust automatically responding to various road conditions and driving styles, or through the various driving modes.